cesaro/dpu/README.rst

   if we are going to only use these clocks only for recovering causaly information inside of configurations.

-- translate e->action.val on thread creation, so that it contains the pid in the unfolding, not the one in steroids
+x translate e->action.val on thread creation, so that it contains the pid in the unfolding, not the one in steroids

 - design interface in Config to enumerate the addresses of mutexes involved in the configuration

+- In the Node<> and MultiNode<> templates, we could remove the pointer pre, as our current datastructure for Events do not need to store it.
+We could just assume that the type T has a function T * T::get_pre() and call it.

+- Optimize pointers stored in the Node<T,SS>::skiptab for depths equal to a power of SS, as the last pointe is systematically a pretty useless pointer to the root of the tree.